- Indexed using Clarivate Analytics, Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO and ProQuest

 Following a preliminary triage to eliminate submissions unsuitable for International Journal of Spray and Combustion Dynamics all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.

-International Journal of Spray and Combustion Dynamics operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+International Journal of Spray and Combustion Dynamics operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.

 Each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 6-8 weeks of submission.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.